rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/graph/graph.md

     - ***weighted***( meaning an edge can have a ***weight*** value which is used to represent a certain quantifiable relationship btn the vertices it connects) or ***unweighted***(meaning an edge can lack weight value indicating that their is no 'cost' associated btn the vertices it connects).
 3. **Weight** -> a value associated with an edge, indicating the 'cost' btn the connected vertices.
 Weighted graphs have weights assigned to their edges, while unweighted graphs do not.
 4. **Adjacency** -> two vertices are adjacent if there is an edge connecting them.
-5. **Degree** -> the degree of a node is the number of edges incident to that node.
-In directed graphs, there are two degrees for each node: in-degree (number of incoming edges) and out-degree (number of outgoing edges).
+5. **Degree** -> the degree of a vertex is the number of edges incident to that vertex.
+In directed graphs, there are two degrees for each vertex: in-degree (number of incoming edges) and out-degree (number of outgoing edges).
 6. **Path** -> a sequence of vertices connected by edges.
 7. **Cycle** -> a path that starts and ends at the same vertex, without visiting any other vertex more than once(except for the start and end vertex)